 In general, Tivicay is well tolerated with infrequent side effects.
 The most common moderate to severe side effects in clinical studies were insomnia (3%), headache (2%), and fatigue (2%).
-Mild insomnia was seen in 7% of participants in one study.
-Additionally, increased CPK (creatine kinase, a lab value indicating muscle damage), rhabdomyolysis (breakdown of muscle), and myopathy or myositis (muscle pain) were reported.
-There have been rare reports of depression and suicidal ideation, primarily in patients with a history of psychiatric illnesses, in people receiving INSTI-based regimens.
-The DHHS guidelines recommend closely monitoring patients on an INSTI who have pre-existing psychiatric conditions.
+Mild insomnia was observed in 7% of participants in one study.
+Increased CPK (creatine phosphokinase, a lab value indicating muscle damage), rhabdomyolysis (breakdown of muscle), and myopathy or myositis (muscle pain) were also reported.
+Data associate INSTIs with weight gain.
+In findings reported in 2021, the pediatric ODYSSEY/PENTA-29 trial did not observe the weight gain seen in adults.
+There have been rare reports of depression and suicidal ideation, primarily among people with a history of psychiatric illnesses, in people receiving INSTI-based regimens.
+DHHS guidelines recommend closely monitoring people on an INSTI who have pre-existing psychiatric conditions.
 Tivicay can cause a small, reversible increase in kidney function test (serum creatinine) within the first few weeks of treatment without affecting actual kidney function.
-Liver enzymes should be monitored in people with hepatitis B or C. There may be a possibility of birth defects—see “More information.”
+Liver enzymes should be monitored in people with hepatitis B or C.

 Potential Drug Interactions

+It is important to take Tivicay only with other HIV drugs recommended by your provider because it and similar drugs are contained in other HIV medications: Biktarvy, Genvoya, Isentress, Stribild, Tivicay, Triumeq, Dovato, Cabenuva, and Juluca.
 Do not take with the anti-arrhythmic dofetilide.
 Intelence decreases Tivicay levels by 88%, therefore, these two medications must be co-administered with Kaletra, boosted Prezista, or boosted Reyataz.
 Tivicay should be taken two hours before or six hours after taking laxatives or antacids, the ulcer medication sucralfate, oral iron or calcium supplements, or buffered medications.
 It can be taken with iron- or calcium-containing supplements if taken together with food.
-Acid reducers (Pepcid, Zantac, Tagament) and proton pump inhibitors (for example, Aciphex, Dexilant, Prilosec, Prevacid, Protonix, and Nexium) are okay to use.
-Avoid taking with Viramune, oxcarbazepine, phenytoin, phenobarbital, and St. John’s wort.
-Start metformin at lowest dose and titrate based on glycemic control.
+Acid reducers (Pepcid, Zantac, Tagamet) and proton pump inhibitors (for example, Aciphex, Dexilant, Prilosec, Prevacid, Protonix, and Nexium) are okay to use.
+Avoid taking with Viramune, oxcarbazepine, phenytoin, phenobarbital, or St. John’s wort.
+Start metformin at lowest dose and titrate based on tolerability and clinical effect.
 Monitor for metformin adverse effects.
-Use alternatives to rifampin, carbamazepine, efavirenz, Aptivus/Norvir, and Lexiva/Norvir when possible in people with confirmed or suspected INSTI drug resistance, but these medications can be taken with Tivicay 50 mg twice daily.
-Should be okay to take with Daklinza, Epclusa, Harvoni, Olysio, Sovaldi, Viekira Pak, or Zepatier.
-Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions which are not listed here.
+Use of rifampin, carbamazepine, efavirenz, Aptivus/Norvir, and Lexiva/Norvir in treatment-naïve or treatment-experienced, INSTI-naïve adults requires dosing Tivicay 50 mg twice daily.
+Tivicay may increase levels of the potassium channel blocker dalfampridine, which could increase the risk of seizures.
+No known interactions with Epclusa, Harvoni, or Zepatier.
+Tell your provider or pharmacist about all medications, herbals, and supplements you are taking or thinking of taking, prescribed or not, as there are other drug interactions that are not listed here.

-Tivicay is part of Juluca as well as Triumeq, both single-tablet regimens.
-Tivicay is considered a second-generation INSTI—it may work in many individuals whose virus has developed resistance to other INSTIs, but it needs to be dosed twice daily in these people.
-Compared to other INSTIs, Tivicay has a high genetic barrier against the development of resistance, similar to the protease inhibitors (such as Prezista).
-Tivicay has also demonstrated superiority to Prezista when looking at virologic results.
-Pediatric HIV guidelines added Tivicay as part of a preferred regimen.
-Tivicay is particularly useful when drug interactions are a concern with the HIV protease inhibitor (PI) drugs.
-Tivicay is a small tablet, a benefit for patients who have difficulty swallowing.
+Tivicay is considered a second-generation INSTI—it may work in many individuals whose virus has developed resistance to other INSTIs, but they will need twice-daily dosing.
+Compared to other INSTIs, Tivicay has a high genetic barrier against developing resistance, similar to protease inhibitors (such as Prezista).
+Pediatric HIV guidelines include Tivicay as part of a preferred regimen.
+Tivicay is particularly useful when drug interactions are a concern with HIV protease inhibitor (PI) drugs.